anitab-org/documentation/frequently-asked-questions.md

 ## General

 **Q: Are the Admin 1:1 meetings open to everyone?**
 A: No. The 1:1 Admin meeting is specifically only for admin and invited members.
+These may happen in accordance with our Code of Conduct.

 **Q: Does AnitaB.org Open Source qualify as a Google Developers Group, Women Tech Maker, any other developer community?**
 A: No. AnitaB.org Open Source is a separate open source community which is not qualified for Google Developers Group or Women Tech Maker.
 Our community mainly focuses on providing opportunities to anyone to get involved in open source projects aligns with AnitaB.org missions and values.